India relocates 10,000 from around Kashmir as tensions rise

 - Pakistan and India exchange gunfire Saturday morning

-- Tensions escalate after Indian 'surgical strikes'
+- Tensions escalate after Indian strikes earlier this week

 Are you in Kashmir?
 Have you been affected by the attacks?
 If it's safe to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

-Srinagar, Indian-administered Kashmir (CNN)India relocated more than 10,000 people from around the disputed border area of Kashmir as tensions with Pakistan continue to escalate.
+Srinagar, Indian-controlled Kashmir (CNN)India has relocated more than 10,000 people from around the disputed border area of Kashmir as tensions escalated this week with Pakistan.

-The two nations exchanged gunfire Saturday morning, with each side accusing the other of provocation, as tensions rose yet again between the two nuclear neighbors.
+The two nations exchanged gunfire Saturday morning, with each of the nuclear neighbors accusing the other of provocation.

 Simrandeep Singh, magistrate of Jammu District in India, accused Pakistani troops of firing across the Line of Control in two separate incidents.
 There were no fatalities, according to Singh.

-The Line of Control divides Indian and Pakistani-controlled parts of Kashmir.
+The Line of Control divides the Indian- and Pakistani-controlled parts of Kashmir.

-"We have set up 47 camps to accommodate those migrating from the border areas," he said.
+"We have set up 47 camps to accommodate those migrating from the border areas," Singh said.

 Pointing fingers

-The Pakistani military put the blame on India, saying its troops "befittingly responded to Indian unprovoked firing."
+The Pakistani military blamed India, saying its troops "responded to Indian unprovoked firing."

-A spokesman for the UN chief Ban Ki-moon said the Secretary-General has offered to mediate the matter.
+Maj.
+Gen. Asim Bajwa denied Pakistani troops engaged in a strike across the Line of Control.

+"There has never been a physical violation of LoC," he said.
+"They have violated the LoC with fire, and they opened fire on a span of around 250 kilometers at five places as they claim."

-On Thursday, India conducted "surgical attacks" on what it is calling terrorist bases across the disputed line of control.
+On Thursday, India conducted "surgical attacks" on what it is called terrorist bases across the disputed Line of Control.
 Pakistan has denied the presence of these bases on its side of the border.
-Two of its soldiers were killed in Thursday's attack.
+Two Pakistani soldiers were killed in the attack.

-After an emergency Cabinet meeting Friday, the Prime Minister's office said in a statement that the Cabinet "joined the Prime Minister in completely rejecting the Indian claims of carrying out "surgical strikes."

-On Friday evening, the Pakistani leader's office confirmed it would convene a meeting of Heads of Parliamentary Parties on Monday to discuss the crisis.
+A spokesman for UN Secretary-General Ban Ki-moon said he has offered to mediate the matter.

 The United Nations said it was "following this situation with great concern" and urged both sides to exercise restraint.

+Kashmir, a Muslim-majority region, has been disputed territory between India and Pakistan for 70 years.

-'Credible information'
+'Credible information' of militants

 Indian Lt.
-Gen. Ranbir Singh told reporters Thursday the strikes had been based on "specific credible information" that militants were planning to carry out strikes in Indian cities, including Jammu.
+Gen. Ranbir Singh told reporters Thursday the country's strikes had been based on "specific credible information" that militants were planning to carry out attacks in Indian cities, including Jammu.

 "The operations were basically focused to ensure that these terrorists do not succeed in their design of infiltration and carrying out destruction and endangering the lives of citizens in our country," he said.

-However, Pakistan's Prime Minister Nawaz Sharif condemned the attack in a statement, calling it "unprovoked and naked aggression" of Indian forces.
+However, Pakistani Prime Minister Nawaz Sharif condemned the attack in a statement, calling it "unprovoked and naked aggression" of Indian forces.

-He said Pakistan's forces were capable of defending their territory and would stop any "evil design" against their country.
+Sharif said Pakistan's forces were capable of defending their territory and would stop any "evil design" against their country.
 "No external force has the capability or capacity to challenge the sovereignty and territorial integrity of Pakistan," he said.

+After an emergency meeting Friday, the Prime Minister's office said the Cabinet "joined the Prime Minister in completely rejecting the Indian claims of carrying out 'surgical strikes.' "

+On Friday night, the leader's office said it would convene a meeting of the heads of parliamentary parties about the crisis Monday.

 Bollywood films pulled